Collaborative Development

 Reference Architecture

-SWIM Reference Architecture — Independent Modules ROLE 1: Your Organization as a CONSUMER CONSUMER (Independent production module) INPUT (from any AISP/EAD) • REST client for subscriptions • AMQP consumer for events OUTPUT (to internal systems) • Kafka topics by business intent • GraphQL API for queries • REST API for management PROCESSING • Inbox pattern (AMQP → MongoDB) • XSD + business rules (pluggable) • Fault tolerance (retry, DLQ) PERSISTENCE • MongoDB (subscriptions, events) • Outbox pattern (MongoDB → Kafka) Connects to & consumes from EXTERNAL AISP / EAD Production: EUROCONTROL EAD, National AIS, or other certified AISP or simulate with VALIDATOR (Simulates an AISP/EAD for dev/testing) • Subscription Manager API (REST) • Integrated Artemis AMQP broker • Event generator (configurable) • 82 sample AIXM events included • Scenario simulator • Lightweight container (~50MB) Optional ROLE 2: Your Organization as a PROVIDER PROVIDER (Independent production module) EXTERNAL API (SWIM Compliant) • Subscription Manager API • WFS GetFeature (OGC) • HTTPS + mTLS + OIDC/JWT INTERNAL INPUT • Kafka consumer (internal topics) • REST API (direct publish) QUEUE MANAGEMENT • Auto queue creation via AMQ Operator • Security roles per subscriber • Durable/non-durable support SECURITY • mTLS (client certificates) • OIDC/JWT (any OIDC provider) • Role-based queue access PERSISTENCE • PostgreSQL (subscriptions) • Subscription state machine DISTRIBUTION • AMQP 1.0 via AMQ Broker • Per-subscriber queues Distributes events to EXTERNAL CONSUMERS ANSPs, Airport Operators, Airlines, or any authorized subscriber or test with MOCKCLIENT (Simulates an External Consumer connecting to Provider) • Subscription CRUD operations • Real-time event streaming (SSE) • Interactive web UI + mTLS proxy • Load and contract testing Optional ℹ️ Consumer and Provider are independent modules with no direct coupling.
+SWIM Reference Architecture: Independent Modules ROLE 1: Your Organization as a CONSUMER CONSUMER (Independent production module) INPUT (from any AISP/EAD) • REST client for subscriptions • AMQP consumer for events OUTPUT (to internal systems) • Kafka topics by business intent • GraphQL API for queries • REST API for management PROCESSING • Inbox pattern (AMQP → MongoDB) • XSD + business rules (pluggable) • Fault tolerance (retry, DLQ) PERSISTENCE • MongoDB (subscriptions, events) • Outbox pattern (MongoDB → Kafka) Connects to & consumes from EXTERNAL AISP / EAD Production: EUROCONTROL EAD, National AIS, or other certified AISP or simulate with VALIDATOR (Simulates an AISP/EAD for dev/testing) • Subscription Manager API (REST) • Integrated Artemis AMQP broker • Event generator (configurable) • 82 sample AIXM events included • Scenario simulator • Lightweight container (~50MB) Optional ROLE 2: Your Organization as a PROVIDER PROVIDER (Independent production module) EXTERNAL API (SWIM Compliant) • Subscription Manager API • WFS GetFeature (OGC) • HTTPS + mTLS + OIDC/JWT INTERNAL INPUT • Kafka consumer (internal topics) • REST API (direct publish) QUEUE MANAGEMENT • Auto queue creation via AMQ Operator • Security roles per subscriber • Durable/non-durable support SECURITY • mTLS (client certificates) • OIDC/JWT (any OIDC provider) • Role-based queue access PERSISTENCE • PostgreSQL (subscriptions) • Subscription state machine DISTRIBUTION • AMQP 1.0 via AMQ Broker • Per-subscriber queues Distributes events to EXTERNAL CONSUMERS ANSPs, Airport Operators, Airlines, or any authorized subscriber or test with PROVIDER VALIDATOR (Simulates an external consumer connecting to the Provider) • Subscription CRUD operations • Real-time event streaming (SSE) • Interactive web UI + mTLS proxy • Load and contract testing Optional ℹ️ Consumer and Provider are independent modules with no direct coupling.
 Integration happens through Kafka topics: Consumer publishes to business topics, Provider reads from delivery-ready topics.
 Configure Provider to read from Consumer's topics for end-to-end integration without intermediaries.
 Deploy Consumer only, Provider only, or both.
 INFRASTRUCTURE (Shared across all modules) Cert-Manager (Automated PKI for all components) • Auto-generation of certificates • Auto-renewal before expiration • mTLS everywhere • EACP-ready PKI Observability Stack Prometheus Tempo Loki Grafana OpenTelemetry OpenShift

 mTLS Everywhere